 Suthep Rd and Huay Kaew Rd lead from the western side of the moat towards Doi Suthep mountain passing Nimmanhaemin Rd, the hippest area of the city popular with Thai students from the nearby Chiang Mai University and with lots of cafes, restaurants and boutiques.

 We highly recommend buying the Nancy Chandler Chiang Mai Map online before you arrive or get a paper version from local bookshops.
-It’s a beautiful illustrated map with recommendations for restaurants, shops, and local tips.
+It’s a beautifully illustrated map with recommendations for restaurants, shops, and local tips.

 Chiang Mai is a compact city and is easy to get around.
 Traffic is increasing though and the quickest way to get around is on a scooter.
 We rented an automatic scooter for 2500 baht a month—there are many rental places in the Old City.
 You don’t need to show a driving licence but it’s a good idea to have some motorbike experience before driving in Chiang Mai as accidents do happen.